 After breakfast and check out any time before your flight is at leisure.
 You will be transferred from your hotel to the airport, according to the departure time of your international flight arriving home the same or following day.

 Late check-out is not included in our China group tours.
-If you wish to book a late check-out for your final day in China, please contact our reservations department who can confirm additional pricing and make this arrangement for you, subject to availability at the hotel.
+If you wish to book a late check-out for your final day in China, please contact our reservations department.

 CHINA - TRAVEL INFORMATION

 VISAS: